 The IEG is committed to raising awareness of equality and human rights, promoting diversity and combating all forms of inequality, disadvantage, prejudice, unfair discrimination, harassment and mistreatment within our community.
-The Group is committed to ensuring that all forms of prejudice and unfair discrimination are challenged and investigated with rigor.
-Training and raising awareness of these standards will take a high profile throughout the Group.
-Finally, the Group's marketing policy, materials, promotional messages and information aim to project equality of access and opportunity to all the sectors of the community it serves.
+The Group is committed to ensuring that all forms of prejudice and discrimination are challenged and investigated with rigour.
+The IEG is committed to raising awareness and training all staff to meet the standards highlighted within this policy.
+Finally, the Group's marketing policy, materials, promotional messages and information will project equality of access and opportunity to all the sectors of the community it serves.
+This policy applies to the group staff, students, visitors, contractors and volunteers.